tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/ExpressRoute/operations-on-expressroute-circuits.md

 manager: timlt
 ---
 # Operations on ExpressRoute Circuits
-The Circuit represents the entity created by customer to register with an express route service provider with intent to connect to Microsoft.
-The create circuit operation also creates a unique service key that is used to establish a relationship between the customer and the Microsoft.
+The Circuit represents the entity created by customer to register with an ExpressRoute service provider with intent to connect to Microsoft.
+The create circuit operation also creates a unique service key that is used to establish a relationship between the customer and Microsoft.

 | Operation | REST Verb | Description |
 |---------|---------|-----------|